Akramac/ChallengeKANBER/Readme.txt

 You normally if are using a localhost you need to get to this URL: http://localhost/challenge/web/app_dev.php/

-Note that We have changed the 2 hours dislike delay to 20 seconds in order to see the changes in real time
+Note that We have changed the 2 hours dislike delay to 20 seconds in order to see the changes in real time.I tried using changin database in Controller adding a DO SLEEP () but it makes the website blocked and waiting for the period of time in order to change the value of the Database.So I have choosen using Javascript instead.

 Created  using Symfony 3.4.12 Framework By : Akram Kanber +212653802075